Let’s talk about CSS and React!

 How About Tailwind CSS?

-I think Tailwind CSS is one of the dumbest things on the block.
-Tailwind CSS has the idea that you make your CSS ‘atomic’ by having predefined set of ‘atomic’ CSS classes.
-Now that is, to be honest, a very stupid idea.
-Namely, you don’t need these ‘atomic’ classes because the CSS natively also provides these things called ‘properties’ that are already really atomic by their nature.
-You just need to ‘read the friendly manual’ to understand them.
+I don’t like Tailwind.
+Tailwind CSS comes with the idea that you make your CSS ‘atomic’ by having predefined set of ‘atomic’ CSS classes.
+I think it’s a bad idea.
+You don’t need these ‘atomic’ classes because the CSS natively also provides these things called ‘properties’ that are already atomic by their nature.
+You just need to understand them.
+Learning CSS takes time.
 But it definitely pays off.
-Now what if the CSS properties are ‘too atomic’ for your taste?
-That’s why you can write CSS classes.
+If the properties themselves feel too atomic, that’s why you can write CSS classes.
 Their purpose is to group CSS properties into entities that you can use separately or combine in your code as you wish.
-You will end up in a quite neat and maintainable structure if you do it with care and love.
-With Tailwind, on the other hand, you will end up writing insanely long class strings containing long lists of classes, for example:
+You will end up in a quite neat and maintainable structure if you do it with care.
+With Tailwind, on the other hand, you will end up writing insanely long class list strings, for example:

 Horrific Tailwind Example